nikhiltri/dinosaur-fun-facts/index.md

 _When: 74-66 million years ago (late Cretaceous.
 A lot of ceratopsians lived at that time.)_

 Styracosaurus had one horn and a big frill.
 Styracosaurus had big, sharp spikes on the frill.
 It was about the same size as a human.
-That's in for styracosaurus.
+That's it for styracosaurus.

 ### Protoceratops